tektechnologies/Instructor-Prep/201/class_5.md

 }

 function guessNumber() {
-    var guessNumber = prompt("I have a number in my bit-brain that is between 1 and 23.
+    let guessNumber = prompt("I have a number in my bit-brain that is between 1 and 23.
 What number am I thinking of?");
     console.log(guessNumber);
     if (guessNumber === '17') {
         alert("You got it!");